VicolCristian/QR_Generator/README.md

-This is a demo project for creating qr codes of any website needed.
+This is a demo project for generating qr codes of any website needed.